cfgoodwin/profile-goodwin/about.md

 ---

 <p class="message">
-  Throughout my four years at Iowa, I have deeloped a storng understanding of journalism and PR, political science, and entreprenuership.
-I have also been given multiple opportunites to put these learned skills to the test through a number of diverse internships.
+  Throughout my four years at Iowa, I have developed a storng understanding of journalism and PR, political science, and entreprenuership.
+I have also been given opportunites to put these learned skills to the test through a number of diverse internships.
 Based on this, I feel confident and well prepared to enter into the workforce and find a company I am passionate about.

 </p>